apache/drill/_docs/data-sources-and-file-formats/020-hive-to-drill-data-type-mapping.md

 * TIMESTAMP (Unix Epoch format)
 * UNION

 The Hive version used in MapR supports the Hive timestamp in Unix Epoch format.
 Currently, the Apache Hive version used by Drill does not support this timestamp format.
-The workaround is to use the JDBC format for the timestamp, which Hive accepts and Drill uses, as shown in the type mapping example.
-The timestamp value appears in the CSV file in JDBC format: 2015-03-25 01:23:15.
-The Hive table defines column i as a timestamp column.
+The workaround is to use the JDBC format for the timestamp, which Hive accepts and Drill uses, as shown in the following type mapping example.
+The timestamp value appears in the example CSV file in JDBC format: 2015-03-25 01:23:15.
+The Hive table defines column i in the CREATE EXTERNAL TABLE command as a timestamp column.
 The Drill extract function verifies that Drill interprets the timestamp correctly.

 ## Type Mapping Example
 This example demonstrates the mapping of Hive data types to Drill data types.
 Using a CSV that has the following contents, you create a Hive table having values of different supported types: